The cars leap and dive into corners as well as rearing up under acceleration creating a palpable sense of movement and action

 The first ever motorsport that I became interested in was the FIA World Rally Championship.
 I remember staying up late in the early 2000s to watch the likes of Colin McRae, Richard Burns, Tommi Mäkinen and Marcus Grönholm tackle the demanding stages of the WRC and battle it out for the championship.
 It was the action, the thrills, the camera work and the amazing cars that kept me fascinated in a series that was on a completely different level to everything else.
 Whilst my interest faded slightly in recent years I always told myself that one day I’d make it to a World Rally event…and this year it all seemed to come together just in time for the rally of legends, Wales Rally GB.

-Me and fellow photographer, Tom Loomes, made the journey across half the country to visit some of UK rallying most famous stages.
+Fellow photographer, Tom Loomes, and I, made the journey across half the country to visit some of UK rallying most famous stages.
 We started by visiting the qualifying stage at the Llandegla Forests to catch our first glimpse of a World Rally car.
 After almost a 2 mile walk from where we parked the car we finally arrived at the stage just in time to hear the distinct roar of a rally car.

 People seem to be of the opinion that modern World Rally cars are not as exciting as the cars of the past, whilst this may well be true to a certain extent the modern crop of 1.6 litre four cylinder hot hatchbacks certainly are still thrilling to watch power through the Welsh forests.
 The cars leap and dive into corners as well as rearing up under acceleration creating a real sense of movement and action.
 Not to mention the sound…they all have a classic rally car sound of popping and crackling through the woods.
 Nothing has ever woke me up more than hearing that powerful, turbocharged sound echoing through the woods.
 It’s a sound you simply can’t forget.